Derived category and ACM bundles of moduli space of vector bundles on a curve: Semiorthogonal decomposition

 \begin{theorem} There is a semiorthogonal decomposition $\rD^{b}(\rM(r, L)) = \langle \cA', {}^{\perp}\cA' \rangle$ where $\cA' = \langle \cO, \Phi_{\cE}(\rD^{b}(X)), \Theta\rangle$. \end{theorem}

-\begin{remark} Whenever $r$ and $\ell$ satisfy the inequality \eqref{eqn:genusbound}, we have the semiorthogonal decomposition of Theorem \ref{thm:SOD}.
-Therefore the genus bound can be improved, if we restrict the degree of $L$.
-For instance, if $d = 1$ (so $\ell = 1$), for $r \ge 6$, the vanishing result holds if $g \ge 4$.
+\begin{remark} Whenever $r$ and $\ell$ satisfy \eqref{eqn:genusbound}, we have the semiorthogonal decomposition of Theorem \ref{thm:SOD}.
+Therefore the genus bound can be improved, if we restrict $\deg L$.
+For instance, if $d = 1$ (so $\ell = 1$) and $r \ge 6$, the vanishing result holds for $g \ge 4$.
 Our method does not seem to work for $g = 2, 3$. \end{remark}